UMCU-Digital-Health/No_Show/docs/dataset_card.md

 - `APP_ID`: string with the identifier of the Appointment, for example `"1573125974"`
 - `pseudo_id`: string of the hashed patient id, for example `"JE994ND3Y30XN"`
 - `hoofdagenda`: string with the name of the main HiXagenda, for example `"Cardiologie"`
+- `hoofdagenda_id`: string with the id of the main HiXagenda, for example `"ZH0435"`
+- `subagenda_id`: string with the id of the subagenda, for example `"S1"`
 - `specialty_code`: string with the specialty code of the HealthCareService, for example: `"REV"`, `"KAP"`, `"SPO"`, `"LON"`
 - `soort_consult`: string with consult type, mainly used to filter out phone appointments, for example: `"Telefonisch"`, `"Controle fysiek"`
 - `afspraakcode`: string with the code for `soort_consult`, for example: `"GT91"`
-- `start`: UNIX timestamp in ms with the start date of the appointment, for example: `1717232400000`
+- `start`: UNIX timestamp in ms or ISO8601 formatted datetime with the start date of the appointment, for example: `1717232400000`
-- `end`: UNIX timestamp in ms with the end date of the appointment, for example: `1717234200000`
+- `end`: UNIX timestamp in ms or ISO8601 formatted datetime with the end date of the appointment, for example: `1717234200000`
-- `gearriveerd`: UNIX timestamp in ms with the date of arrival of the patient, for example: `1717232590000`
+- `gearriveerd`: UNIX timestamp in ms or ISO8601 formatted datetime with the date of arrival of the patient, for example: `1717232590000`
 - `created`: UNIX timestamp in ms with the creation date of the appointment, for example: `1713366900000`
 - `minutesDuration`: integer indicating the duration of the appointment in minutes, for example: `30`
 - `status`: string with the status of the appointment, for example: `"planned"` or `"finished"`.